 About

-I work with identity as a living, self-organising system.
+I work with identity as a core organising structure.

 How I understand identity